4.5 Enhancing the Drive Through Pharmacy Model

 method.
 This alleviates the need to implement an inner class that extends the EventActionIfc

 interface.
-A similar strategy could have been done for the Arrivals
+A similar strategy was used for the implementation of GeneratorActionIfc

-for use in the event generator.
+for use in the event generator, except in that case we did not declare a variable to hold the reference to the function.
 The style that you employ can be based on your own personal preferences.

 The results of running the simulation match the previously reported results.